 - Combination Emergency, Eye and Eye/Face Systems - all systems must operate simultaneously.
 If hazardous material is caustic to all areas of the body including the eyes, this system provides the best solution.
 The shower must deliver 20 GPM.
 If part of the system, as previously stated, the eye/face system must deliver 3 GPM and an eyewash only system must deliver 0.4 GPM.

 - Drench Hoses - considered to be supplemental in most cases and cannot be used in place of a dedicated eyewash or shower system.
 Some companies sell combination eyewash/drench hose units but they must meet all ANSI requirements for both eyewash and drench hose systems.
 If used, it is recommended that a backflow preventer be used to prevent cross contamination.

 - Personal Wash Units - considered to be supplemental in most cases and cannot be used in place of a dedicated eyewash or shower system.
 Usually kept closer to the hazard and is used to provide treatment until the worker can be moved to the location of the primary emergency equipment.
 Used as a first response when immediate rinsing is needed to prevent damage to the eye or in areas where primary equipment does not exist such as outside.

 Testing and Maintenance

 It is important that the equipment be maintained in working condition at all times.
-To do this, someone should be assigned to follow the care instructions provided by the manufacturer of both the equipment and the solution if utilized as well as maintenance schedules found in ANSI Z358.1-2014.
+To do this, someone should be assigned to follow the care instructions provided by the manufacturer of both the equipment and the solution if utilized as well as maintenance schedules found in ANSI Z358.1.
 If the hazardous substances are rarely used, it is important to inspect the stations prior to initiating operations.
+If they do not function properly, you should not use the substance until the situation is resolved.
 Also, remember to always document and maintain records that state that the testing has been performed.

 - Weekly Testing - All devices should be inspected weekly to ensure that: